 What size will fit perfectly in your video’s destination?
 What resolution should you create your video at?
 Size is an essential part of making a video, and as a best practice, you should edit your video at the size you want to produce it at.
 So for instance, if your video needs to be 1280 x 720, you should edit your video at 1280 x 720.
 For recording, you have more flexibility.
 However, recordings should be proportional, and larger or the same size as the final video output.
 Again, considering a 1280 x 720 output, you could record at 1280 x 720, or record at a size like 1920 x 1080.
 Both sizes have an aspect ratio (the ratio of the width to the height of an image or screen) of 16:9.

 Are there accessibility needs for your viewers?
 Do you have Deaf or hard of hearing learners that need captions to access the content?
 You should write a script that will act as your captions for your video or if you don’t have a script, consider having your video transcribed.
 This can help viewers who rely on accessibility features.
 It also provides viewers who don’t have a way to listen to the audio a means to still get the information in the video.
 If you are posting your video to a site like YouTube, captions can also play into how easily your video can be found by searching.

 Is the video part of a series?
 If so, do you want to link the viewer to another video or other content?
 Some sites and video players will allow you to link directly to other videos or web pages from within the video.
 Linking provides easy access for your viewers to related content.
 Or if your viewer has multiple tasks to accomplish, this can help the user to find the next video or information in the series.

-It just so happens that this blog post is part 1 of a 2 part in a How to Make video series.
+It just so happens that this blog post is part 1 in a 2 part series.
 Part 2 will talk about scripting, storyboarding, reviews, and gathering before you go shoot.